Lapanti/SPAS/README.md

 Documentation can be found online at http://lavanti.fi/lauri/SPAS/doc

+Application can be found running online at https://laurilavanti.kapsi.fi/SPAS

 It will ultimately take all the information needed for displaying a smart-looking calendar view from our school's (Aalto University) system, that provides a GET-based interface.
 You will be able to login/register and then save courses you intend to take and it will form the view from those.